pfalcon/ScratchABit/README.md

 XTerm (recommended) terminal or terminal emulator (any Unix system should be compliant, like Linux/BSD/etc, see also FAQ).

+Clone the code using:

+    git clone --recursive

-Clone the code using "git clone --recursive".
-If you cloned code without "--recursive", run "git submodule update --init".
+If you cloned code without `--recursive`, run `git submodule update --init`.

 If you want to disassemble a file in self-describing executable format (like ELF), just pass it as an argument to scratchabit.py.
 The repository